hchiam/learning-photopea/README.md

   - or use the "spot healing" brush or patch tool: https://www.youtube.com/watch?v=JIdvvG9ZX7c

 - to add an outline around the selected shape, right click on its layer > Blending Options > Stroke (click on Stroke, checkbox on, change colour, etc.)

+- to generate SVG from image, you can run Image > "Vectorize Bitmap"